andrewschenck/paramiko-jump/README.md

 # Usage Examples

+## You Can Use Authenticate However You Want

+Within this document are numerous examples of how to use paramiko-jump to authenticate to a remote host as well as how to use it to proxy SSH sessions, but not all possible permutations are documented here.
+It's important to know that **you can use any authentication scheme demonstrated in these examples, with or without the proxying feature, as long as your SSH infrastructure supports it.**

-## Quick Start: I don't need Jump Host / SSH Proxying features
+## Quick Start: I need to solve MFA but I don't need SSH Proxying features

 If you don't need the Jump Host features but DO need to handle multi-factor authentication, these next examples are for you.

-You can use the ```simple_auth_handler``` or ```MagicAuthHandler``` to handle your authentication to a single host without ever proxying another SSH session through it ('jumping').
+You can use the ```simple_auth_handler``` or ```MagicAuthHandler``` to handle your authentication to a single host without ever proxying another SSH session through it ('jumping'.)
-Just pick an authentication approach (many examples are given within this README) and you should be good to go.
+Just pick an authentication approach and go.

 ## Authentication Handlers